What Is an Annuitant?

 An annuitant and a contract owner or holder can be the same person.
 The owner is responsible for determining the terms of the contract for the annuity, like who will be the beneficiary and when payments will begin.

-The owner or holder is in control of the annuity and is the only one who can make changes to its structure or who will serve as a beneficiary.
+The owner or holder is in control of the annuity and is the only one who can make changes to its structure, withdraw or add funds or change who will serve as a beneficiary.

-Whether they are also the contract owner or not, the annuitant is the person whose lifespan the annuity is based.
+Whether they’re the contract owner or not, the annuitant is the person on whose lifespan the annuity is based.
 This arrangement can also be referred to as the measuring life and cannot be changed.

 The annuitant also must be a person and not a company or group.